 On October 18, Heap of Birds will be honored in a private Gallery of Success ceremony in historic Mitten Hall at Temple’s Main Campus.
 Now in its 21st year, the Gallery of Success is Temple’s annual celebration of the outstanding professional achievements of its alumni.
 Each year, one alumnus from each of Temple’s 17 schools and colleges is honored.
 Their portraits and biographies are put on display in Mitten Hall, where they serve as an inspiration to current students.

-“We are thrilled to honor Edgar Heap of Birds,” said Susan E. Cahn, dean of the Tyler School of Art.
+“We are thrilled to honor Edgar Heap of Birds,” said Susan E. Cahn, dean of the Tyler School of Art and Architecture.
 “The Tyler community is proud of his long record of artistic achievement, his willingness to tackle society’s most vexing challenges and his tireless commitment to improving the lives of indigenous peoples and the health of the planet.
 Edgar represents the best of the Tyler spirit.”

 Heap of Birds is a multi-media artist whose works range from drawings and paintings to monumental outdoor sculpture.
 Best known for his use of the written language, his pieces often incorporate short, sharp, painted messages.
 He “wields words like weapons,” wrote Art in America in a 2017 cover story about his life and his work.
 “The pithy phrases he scrawls on paintings and monoprints are searing indictments, calling out state violence against indigenous people.”